Friend in trouble? You can help. Here's how.

 How can I help?

 Don’t judge; instead, let them talk openly about their feelings.
 Don’t feel like you need to give advice or try to solve their problems.
 And don’t think you can’t talk to someone about your experience as you try to help a friend.
 It’s important that you stick with your friend as long as you can, but these issues and emotions are hard to deal with.
-Talking to someone else confidentially can help you come to terms with how you’re feeling about your friend.
+Talking to someone else confidentially can help you come to terms with how you’re feeling, too.

 What can I do right now?